Skip to content

 • Now, let us consider a generalized coordinate system where the Lagrangian L does not depend on a certain variable \(q_k\).
 This variable is called ignorable or cyclic.
 In this case, the variation of L with respect to such variable is zero, which technically means that its partial derivative is zero: \(\frac{δL}{δq_k} =0\).

 • The previous variational condition is interpreted by saying that the absence or omission of an ignorable variable in the Lagrangian corresponds to a certain type of symmetry with respect to a transformation in space or in time.
-Noether showed that if a system has a specific type of symmetry concerning certain mathematical properties of space or time, then a physical conservation law exists when the Lagrangian remains invariant under one of those specific transformations that made invariant the description of the system.
+Noether has shown that if a system has a specific type of symmetry concerning certain mathematical properties of space or time, then a physical conservation law exists when the Lagrangian remains invariant under one of those specific transformations that made invariant the description of the system.

 Let's look at three application cases: